Cry Wolf (Thunderbirds): Reception

 Fran Pheasant-Kelly, an academic who has studied Thunderbirds from a sociological perspective, notes that in its depiction of Tony and Bob, the episode "perhaps sends a message about the dangers of talking to strangers and about 'crying wolf'".
 Richard Farrell writes that the story and choice of title are influenced by the Aesop's Fable The Boy Who Cried Wolf, adding that the episode "plays a bit like a public information film".

 Rating "Cry Wolf" three out of five, Tom Fox of Starburst magazine argues that the moral of the story is well worn and the episode "never feels very well fleshed out."
 He praises the Hood's strategy for its entertainment value but finds Tony and Bob "fairly annoying".
 Marcus Hearn, who describes the episode as a "sentimental tale", suggests that the scenes of the Hood tricking the boys into the mine would make a 21st-century audience uneasy.
 He compares the episode to Stingrays "A Christmas to Remember", also written by Spooner, in which the regular characters of that series host an orphan boy for Christmas.
+Hearn praises the "moment of pathos" when it is explained that Tony and Bob's mother died, thus explaining why Scott softens towards the boys after their earlier transgression.

 For screenwriter Peter Briggs, "Cry Wolf" is one of three Thunderbirds episodes (the others being "Security Hazard" and "Give or Take a Million") which can be classed as "kid wish fulfilment shows": all three episodes depict young fans of International Rescue being granted the opportunity to visit their heroes on Tracy Island.